giladturok/CleanCV/README.md

-# CleanCV: Modern, mimimal, & modular academic LaTeX CV
+# CleanCV: Modern, mimimal, and modular

 CleanCV :soap: :scroll: is a Modern, minimal, and modular academic LaTeX CV template.